Skeheenarinky: Location

-Situated between the foothills of the Galtee Mountains and the low-lying farmland at the north end of Ballyporeen civil parish.
+The townland of Skeheenarinky (also sometimes known as Skeheenaranky) is situated within the civil parish of Templetenny.
+It is located between the foothills of the Galtee Mountains and the low-lying farmland to the north of Ballyporeen.

 It lies on a stretch of the former main Cork-Dublin road that was superseded by the M8 Motorway in 2008.
 This road is now designated as the R639 regional road.

 Mitchelstown and Cahir are approximately 10 km and 20 km respectively.

 History

-The Mitchelstown Caves are situated approximately 3 km. from Skeheenarinky Cross and were discovered in 1833 by a labourer quarrying on a small farm.
-Today the caves are a popular tourist attraction.
+The Mitchelstown Caves are situated approximately 3 km from Skeheenarinky Cross and were discovered in 1833 by a labourer quarrying on a small farm.
+Today the caves are a tourist attraction.

-Skeheenarinky was once the location of an extravagant mansion called Galtee Castle, the original structure built for the 2nd Earl of Kingston dated from the late 18th Century, it was later remodelled and expanded but was completely demolished c.1941.
+Skeheenarinky was once the location of a large mansion called Galtee Castle, the original structure built for the 2nd Earl of Kingston dated from the late 18th century, it was later remodelled and expanded but was completely demolished c.
+1941.

 Former Taoiseach, Garret FitzGerald and British model/singer Samantha Fox can trace ancestry to the area.